Taiwanese actors Zhang Ting and Lin Ruiyang caught in so-called pyramid scheme as Chinese regulator freezes $ 94 million in assets - ExBulletin

 “I would like to stress that anyone who runs or sets up a business on the mainland must first and foremost abide by the law and regulations,” Taiwan Affairs Bureau spokesperson Ma Xiaoguang said.

-Lin made a name for himself playing in Chinese TV series Fantasies behind the pearly curtains in the 1970s, while Zhang was featured in the Legendary Lung Dog Television series in 1991.
+Lin made a name for himself starring in the Chinese TV series Fantasies Behind The Pearly Curtains in the 1970s, while Zhang appeared on the Legendary Chien Lung TV series in 1991.

 Pyramid schemes, which are illegal in China as in many other countries, are companies that hire people whose job it is to enroll others in the system rather than sell a specific product or service.